Red Barons Webseiten

 The Brandenburg Gate becomes Berlin's symbol.

-In the Biedermeier period around 1840 there is already lots of traffic in front of the Gate.
+In the Biedermeier period, around 1840, there was already lots of traffic in front of the Gate.

 Vale senex Imperator: On March 18, 1888, the funeral procession for Emperor Wilhelm I passes through the Gate.